BOLD Women's Leadership Network

 - Demonstrated ability to work well in groups

 BOLD Scholars are required to reside on campus for the duration of the official programming.
-Students planning to study abroad in Fall 2020 may apply.
+Students planning to study abroad in Fall 2023 may apply.
 BOLD Scholars may participate in unofficial programming in the first semester.
+Financial need and participation in other cohort programs will be considered.

-From the pool of all applicants, finalists will be invited for individual half-hour interviews via Zoom on Tuesday, April 28, 2020 sometime 3–6 p.m.
-The Middlebury cohort of seven women will be selected by early summer 2020.
-Students will be selected on the basis of financial need, merit, and leadership potential, with an eye toward the creation of a diverse cohort.
+From the pool of all applicants, finalists will be invited for individual half-hour interviews on Monday, April 24 or Wednesday, April 26, sometime 3-6pm, so please save those date/time windows.
+The Middlebury cohort of 7 women will be selected by early summer 2023.

-The Pussycat Foundation will provide significant support to the development of young women leaders through the allocation of scholarship funding to BOLD Scholars.
+The Helen Gurley Brown Foundation will provide significant support to the development of young women leaders through the allocation of scholarship funding to BOLD Scholars.

 Helen Gurley Brown Fellowships & Internships